-Facebook cofounder has pledged to give away his entire fortune during his lifetime.
-Has set up a new foundation that has made grants for global health, among other issues.
+Facebook co-founder has pledged to give away his entire fortune during his lifetime.
+The couple has a foundation making grants for global health, among other issues.

-Tech serial entrepreneur, as cofounder of PayPal and Tesla Motors.
+Tech serial entrepreneur, co-founder of PayPal and Tesla Motors.
 His giving is focused on renewable energy, science and engineering education, and pediatric health.

 Founder of IT systems integrator and wife Nancy are big supporters of San Antonio-area charities, with a focus on children's needs and health in the region and throughout Texas.

-Microsoft's long-time lawyer.
-Gives to advance science, higher education and world justice by advancing the rule of law.
+Microsoft's longtime principal legal counsel, former managing general partner of the San Francisco Giants baseball team ownership group.
+Gives to advanced science, higher education and world justice by advancing the rule of law.

-Much of Newmark’s philanthropy is toward using the Internet to leverage his donations; he encourages others to give by creating fundraising challenges to which he matches donations.
+Much of Newmark’s philanthropy backs using the Internet to leverage his donations; he encourages others to give by creating fundraising challenges to which he matches donations.

-Cofounder of Reddit.
+Co-founder of Reddit.
 Interested in digital rights, community funding.
-Only in his 30s, so giving may evolve and expand.
+Ohanian is in his 30s, so giving may evolve and expand in the future.

 The Kinko's founder gives primarily in the Santa Barbara area, focusing on early childhood education, higher education, and learning programs.

 First president of Facebook.
-Has given big for allergy and cancer research.
+Has given big for science, global health, civic engagement, and allergy and cancer research.